 What's in a Name - Component Development Part 2

-In this blog I outline how Altium Designers Content Team names components, symbols and footprints.
+In this blog I outline how Altium Designers Content Team names printed circuit board (PCB) components, symbols and footprints.

-This seems like an eminently boring place to start, but something I’ve noticed is that figuring out a way to name things in engineering land often makes for animated discussion.
+This seems like an eminently boring place to start, but something I’ve noticed is that figuring out a way to name circuit board components in engineering land often makes for animated discussion.

 Parametric information about the component is elevated to the row in the cmplib.
 This gives us the freedom to name the component separately from the symbol, and much better, re-use opportunities for both the parametric information and the symbol itself.

 Generic Code: This is the name of a group of devices that likely do the same thing, but have some differences between them (package, temperature / speed grade, RoHS).
 Some vendors call this code a ‘part number’